ajlockwood/SSem2018-19/README.md

+## 4/21/19

+Completely reworked how movement works to fix a significant multiplayer networking issue.

+Finalized the version for presentation purposes, and tested the first 3-player multiplayer game.
+Took note of some bugs but most things work!

 ## 4/16/19

 Added a scoreboard to track kills and deaths.
 Also added an end-game condition of 3 kills and an end-game screen.

+Removed a plugin that didn't prove very helpful...

 ## 4/11/19